 During a traditional open spine corpectomy, a surgeon removes the vertebral bodies and surrounding discs in order to release the pressure being placed on the spinal cord and spinal nerves.
 To occupy the space and provide stability to the spine, the surgeon will use a structural bone graft to increase the success of fusion among the internal properties.

 After the procedure is completed, patients must undergo a two- to five-day hospital stay, accompanied by months of physical therapy and recovery.
 The result can be severe or worsen back pain, as well as cause a vertebral collapse, postsurgical mobility limitations, neurological damage, abnormalities in the spinal curve and increased instability.

 Minimally invasive option

-Laser Spine Institute’s minimally invasive outpatient procedures have a shortened recovery time*, which is one of several reasons for our patient satisfaction score of 98^ and our recommendation score of 98 out of 100 of our patients would refer Laser Spine Institute today for a free MRI review* to find out if you are a potential candidate for our minimally invasive alternative to a corpectomy.
+Laser Spine Institute’s minimally invasive outpatient procedures have a shortened recovery time, which is one of several reasons for our patient satisfaction score of 98^ and our recommendation score of 98 out of 100.^ Reach out to Laser Spine Institute today for a free MRI review* to find out if you are a potential candidate for our minimally invasive alternative to a corpectomy.